antfu-collective/vitesse/README.md

 ## Variations

-As this is template is strongly opinionated, the following provides a curated list for community maintained variations with different preference and feature set.
+As this is template is strongly opinionated, the following provides a curated list for community maintained variations with different preferences and feature sets.
 Check them out as well.
 PR to add yours are also welcome!

 - [vitesse-lite](https://github.com/kn0wn/vitesse-lite) by [@kn0wn](https://github.com/kn0wn)